 Your timeline: How quickly do you want to reach your goals?
 Bear in mind that high-quality SEO is about playing the long game, so chances are it will take much longer to improve your organic visibility than you may think.

-For example, if you’re a small business playing in a hyper-competitive industry (like a deli in NYC) you’ll most likely need to pay more for SEO than a small business in an industry with little to no competition.
+Your location: Where are you located and how much competition is out there in your industry?
+This will affect the volume of SEO work that needs to be done in order to improve your rankings.
+For example, if you’re a small business playing in a hyper-competitive industry (like a deli in NYC) you’ll most likely be quoted more for SEO pricing than a small business in an industry with little to no competition in the area.

-If you look in the market, you’ll see all types of different pricing and packages.
+If you look in the market, you’ll see all types of different SEO pricing and SEO package options.
 However, the different types of SEO services and price points can generally be broken down into these four categories based on your company size, the scope of your project, the level of expertise required, and how much work you need:

 Cheap SEO services

 These are either the cheapest of the cheap search engine optimization providers.
-These agencies offer page 1 positions for SEO costs of $100 per month, or saying you can see results in a fraction of the time compared to other agencies.
+You’ll find them offering page 1 positions for SEO pricing of a few hundred dollars per month, while promising you the world in terms of rankings and search visibility.

 Entry-level SEO services